 You have to file a transfer to inactive status form before the MCLE reporting deadline to avoid the requirement.

 There are benefits, however, to being inactive.
 Inactive attorneys who turn 70 do not have to pay the State Bar fee beginning in the next calendar year.

 An attorney may be placed on administrative inactive status (not eligible to practice law) for failure to comply with the MCLE requirement.

 Attorneys listed as “not eligible” cannot be removed from administrative inactive status until they have fulfilled all of the bar’s requirements.
 They must submit a number of documents and fees, including:

-The bar will issue a reinstatement when it receives all of the items above.
-If an attorney was placed on not eligible status for more than one reason (such as a suspension for not paying annual fees), he or she will not be eligible to practice law until the issues are resolved.
+The State Bar will issue a reinstatement when it receives all of the items above.
+If an attorney was placed on not eligible status for more than one reason (such as a suspension for not paying annual fees), they will not be eligible to practice law until the issues are resolved.

 Inactive attorneys who decide to become active in the middle of their compliance period must still comply with the MCLE requirement for the period when they were active.

 Your MCLE requirement is prorated based on the number of months during the compliance period when you were active and not exempt.
 You may be required to show compliance with a past-due MCLE requirement within 60 days.

 Your active status is effective the date that the State Bar receives your signed form and fee.
 To start the process you must: